odmytryk/rearrange/README.md

 ==========

 This module is used to rearranging names.
-Turns "LastName,FirstName" into "Firstname LastName"
+Turns "LastName,FirstName" into "FirstName LastName"

 # Example